-Having diabetes does not mean that a person has to stop eating the foods that they enjoy.
-People with diabetes can eat most foods, but they may need to eat some of them in smaller portions.
+Having diabetes does not mean that a person has to stop eating what they enjoy.
+A diabetes diet plan can include most foods, but people may need to have smaller portions of certain foods.

 Carbs to avoid

 There are three main types of carbohydrates in food: starch, sugar, and fiber.
 Starches and sugars pose the biggest problems for people with diabetes because the body breaks these down into glucose.

 Refined carbs, or refined starches, are broken down through processing before they reach our plates.
 As a result of this processing, the body quickly absorbs the carbs and converts them into glucose.
 This increases blood sugar, and it means that a person may feel hungry again soon after a meal.

 For people with diabetes or a risk of the condition, some examples of carb sources to limit

 - white pasta

 - some crackers